Skip to main content

 Raspberry Pi Camera V2

-Connect ROCK 5B+ through the FPC cable as shown:
+Connect ROCK 5B+ using the FPC cable as shown below:

 camera connection